 - Nausea and / or vomiting

-During your examination, your eye pressure, condition of the optic nerve, and peripheral vision will be measured.
+During your examination in Fredericksburg, your eye pressure, the condition of the optic nerve, and your peripheral vision will be measured.
 If signs of glaucoma exist, more tests will be conducted.
-At Vista Eye, our doctors use an infrared laser to measure the thickness of the retinal nerve fiber layer, which is the tissue directly affected by glaucoma.
+At Vista Eye, our doctors use an optical coherence tomography (OCT) to measure the thickness of the retinal nerve fiber layer, which is the tissue directly affected by glaucoma.
 Thin nerve fiber readings may indicate the onset of glaucoma and the need for further testing.
 Dr. Jani will create a customized glaucoma treatment plan to help preserve and maintain the best possible vision for you.
 Regular eye exams help to monitor the changes in your eyesight and to determine whether you may develop glaucoma.

 GLAUCOMA RISK FACTORS